alexeibex/alexeibex.github.io/ContractsChapters/Agreements&Promises.md

     - Where the oferor has stated or given the offeree reason to understand that assent may be manifested by silence or inaction and the offeree in remaining silent and inactive intends to accept the offer
     - Where because of previous dealings or otherwise it is reasonable that the offeree should notify the oferor if he does not intend to accept.
     - An offeree who does any act inconsistent with the offeror's ownership of offered property is bound in accordance with the offered terms unless they are manifestly unreasonable.
 But if the act is wrongful as against the offeror it is an acceptance only if ratifed by him.
-- UCC 39 - Mailing of Unordered Merchandise

 #### Problem 4-11